You'll see a lot of “unique viral income systems” like DiddlyPay in the making money online space.

 How DiddlyPay Works

-Some products posted in the marketplace are even unavailable when you click on them.
+Some products even show as unavailable when you click on them.

 Anyway, any referrals you get will automatically be included in your list.
 If they buy the product instead of referring others, you also get the commission.